Giesch/todo-snap/README.md

 on a mac (with a newer docker installation).
 Then follow the 'developing' heading from the duct readme below.

+The integration tests expect to have a dockerized postgres instance that they can make extra test databases in.

 ## Routes

 | name     | route                   | description                                                                         |